Welcome to today's edition of the Rush 24-7 podcast.

 That's the bumper sticker.

-Now, if you if you don't know Monica Lewinsky or how she's even in the news or why she's in the news, that bumper sticker might not mean anything to you.
+Now, if you don't know Monica Lewinsky or how she's even in the news or why she's in the news, that bumper sticker might not mean anything to you.

 And so, and as you know, the Republicans are scared to death.

-The Republicans think that if Hillary runs, she's automatically gonna get the nomination, and she's automatically gonna be elected.
+The Republicans think that if Hillary runs, she's automatically going to get the nomination and she's automatically going to be elected.

-I can I can remember elected Republican officials, party officials back when they were talking to me, telling me that there was no way we could ever stop Hillary Clinton when it was her time to run.
+And they have thought that since back in the 90s, I can remember elected Republican officials, party officials, back when they were talking to me, telling me that there was no way we could ever stop Hillary Clinton when it was her time to run.

 There was no way.

-But prior to 2008, I can't tell you the number of people telling me Russia it's a fate of compliment.
+But prior to 2008, I can't tell you the number of people telling me Russia's a fait accompli.

 There's no stopping her.

-If she runs, she's gonna get nominations, she's gonna get elected.
+If she runs, she's going to get nomination.

 You know it, and I know it.